We are ready to assist you! (800) 536-0369

 No, hospice originally dates back to medieval times when it was a place for weary travelers to find shelter and temporary respite.
 The word “hospice” comes from the Latin words “hospes” meaning host and “hospitium” meaning hospitality.
 Today, hospice is recognized as a program of palliative (comfort rather than curative) care and support designed to meet the unique needs of patients and families facing limited life expectancy.
 Services are provided through a medically directed team of professionals.

-If you answer “yes” to any of these questions, hospice might be the right choice for you.
+If you answer “yes” to any of the following questions, hospice might be the right choice for you:

 Remember, choosing hospice does not mean you are “giving up.”
 On the contrary, there is so much more that can be done!
 We’re here to help improve the quality of your life so that you can get on about the business of living.